 A Note on Cooling and Response

-The main problem people complain about is slow responsiveness and heat retention.
+The main problems some people complain about is slow responsiveness and heat retention.

 Response means how quickly a material recovers when compressed.
 Memory Foam has a very slow recovery rate and takes a few seconds to return to original shape.
 This also means the material will contour to your body better.
 But, the slower response is also something many people find as negative, so it’s down to personal preference.

 Heat retention is a problem that earlier versions of foam struggled with.
 The material hugs your body, creating hotspots, and it can quickly become a nightmare, especially in summer days.
-Advanced gel covers and open cell structure fixed the heat issue to a degree but don’t expect foam to sleep as cool as coil or latex.
+Advanced gel covers and an open cell structure fix the heat issue to a degree, but don’t expect all types of this foam to sleep as cool as coil or latex.

 Is This the Right Material and Type of Mattress for You?

-- You Sleep Too Hot – A significant issue with this material is that it sleeps hot, even with cooling gel.
+- You Sleep Too Hot – A significant issue with this material is that has a greater potential to sleep hot, even with cooling gel.
 While it will be fine for most, if you tend to sweat or you are in a warm climate, you might want to consider other options.

-- You are a Stomach Sleeper – If you prefer to sleep on your belly, your torso will create pressure points, and your overall sleep experience will suffer.
-You will need a firmer surface for this position, so you do not sink too deep.
+- You are a Stomach Sleeper – If you prefer to sleep on your belly, you will likely need a firmer surface for this position, so you do not sink too deep.
 If you go with memory foam (which is great at relieving pressure points), consider opting for a firmer model overall.
 There are many out there with this material that work well; just be careful of choosing something too soft with deep sinkage.

-- You are suffering from back pain – For anyone suffering from back ache, you will need a material that conforms to your body and provides pressure relief.
-Memory-foam is perfect for this, and it’s the most recommended for back pain.
+- You are Suffering from Back Pain – For anyone who reports backaches, you will need a material that conforms to your body and provides pressure relief while staying supportive.
+Memory-foam can be perfect for this, and it’s often the most recommended for back pain.

-- You are a bit heavier – Foam is perfect if you are a heavier person because you will need that extra pressure point support and contouring.
+- You are a Bit Heavier – Foam can be perfect if you are a heavier person because you will need that extra pressure point support and contouring.

-During your research you will encounter products priced at $200 and those at $2000, so obviously there is a difference.
-Let’s take a look at the most important factors that determine if the quality of this amazing material.
+During your consumer research, you will encounter products priced at a very affordable $200 and those at $2000, so obviously there is a difference.
+Let’s take a look at the most important factors that determine the quality of this amazing material.

 The density represents how much foam is built in each layer.
-Thicker does not equal better density too.
+However, thicker does not equal high density.
 Higher density will give you longer lifespan for your new bed.
-It also means that it will be much hotter to sleep on and need a cooling measure to offset it.
+It also means that could be much hotter to sleep on and need a cooling measure to offset it.
 You will most likely encounter the term PCF (pounds per cubic foot) and here are the three common levels of density: